310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 ‘Course, I *am* aware that we can’t just stand around and do nothing right now, either…

-But I know how I am—I just panic and mess up the moment I rush myself.
+But I know how I am — I just panic and mess up the moment I rush myself.
 I’m painfully aware of that part of me by now.

-So I’ll just steadily work hard to the best of my ability ‘til the day I become strong enough to grasp my own justice—my own correct answer, within my own two hands.
+So I’ll just steadily work hard to the best of my ability ‘til the day I become strong enough to grasp my own justice — my own correct answer, within my own two hands.

 I’ll keep doing that, even after you two leave Ryuseitai.
 {% endbubble %}